-Storage/speed: Is non-random/orthogonality enough?
+10 Storage/speed: Is non-random/orthogonality enough?

 Random matrices have another important practical drawback: they require (large) storage and lack fast transforms.
 This limits the maximum signal resolution and yields slow recovery.
-For example, a 1024×1024 experiment with 25% subsampling of a random Gaussian matrix would require 2 Terabytes of free memory and $\mathcal{O}(10^{12})$ time complexity, making it impractical at best.
+For example, a $1024{\times}1024$ experiment with 25% subsampling of a random Gaussian matrix would require 2 Terabytes of free memory and $\mathcal{O}(10^{12})$ time complexity, making it impractical at best.

 A low maximum resolution is a big limitation not just for computations.
-As seen in the section Resolution dependency, at low resolutions the asymptotic sparsity has not kicked in and CS yields only marginal benefits.
+As seen in Sections 5 and 6, at low resolutions the asymptotic sparsity has not kicked in and CS yields only marginal benefits.
 In order to obtain better recovery it is thus of great interest to be able to access high signal resolutions, yet random matrices prevent that.

-But is the problem of quality CS recovery solved if we address the storage and speed issues?
-These were in fact addressed to various extents, e.g. pseudo-random column permutations of the columns of orthogonal matrices such as (block) Hadamard or Fourier (31, 32), Kronecker products of random matrix stencils (33), or even fully orthogonal matrices such as the Sum-To-One (STOne) matrix (34) which has a fast $\mathcal{O}(N\log N)$ transform.
-However, all these strive to provide universality, i.e. behave like purely random matrices.
-Fig. 12 shows an extract of a large experiment on various images, resolutions, sparsity bases and subsampling rates, which tests for universality and RIP by performing the flip test (see section Traditional CS).
-It is evident that the orthogonal STOne matrix behaves like random matrices in the CS context which we probed in Fig. 11 (though we note that the STOne matrix was invented to serve other purposes as well (34)).
-The poor performance is due to their flat incoherence with sparsity bases, discussed in the section Structure vs Universality.
+But is the problem of quality CS recovery solved if we address the storage and speed problem?
+This has in fact been addressed to various extents, e.g. pseudo-random column permutations of the columns of orthogonal matrices such as (block) Hadamard or Fourier (27, 28), Kronecker products of random matrix stencils (29), or even fully orthogonal matrices such as the Sum-To-One (STOne) matrix (30) which has a fast $\mathcal{O}(N\log N)$ transform.
+However, all these matrices strive to provide universality, i.e. to behave like purely random matrices.
+Fig. 12 shows an extract of a larger experiment that tests for universality and RIP by performing the flip test (see Section 1.2).
+It is evident that the orthogonal STOne matrix behaves like random matrices in the CS context (we tested a variety of images, resolutions, subsampling fractions and sparsity bases), whose performance was tested in Fig. 11.
+The poor performance is due to their flat incoherence with sparsity bases, which was discussed in Section 9.